 Shamanic journeying: how to get started in 20 minutes

 I’m sitting by myself in a darkened room.
 My mind is flashing back through memories of caves, waterfalls, rivers and holes.
 I am looking for a place that feels ‘right’.
 I settle on a hole in a cave in Romania I visited a couple of months back, where I remember kneeling to watch water going down in an abyss of absolute darkness.
 I put on my headphones, turn on the youtube track and visualise myself standing in front of the hole, preparing to jump inside.
-I repeat to myself that “I want to explore the Lower world”, to see the hidden world that lies beyond that hole.
+I repeat to myself that “I want to explore the Lower world”, to see the hidden reality that lies beyond that hole.

 And that’s how my first shamanic journey begins.
 But why am I doing this in the first place?

-Whereas meditation enables you to develop the faculty to observe your conscious thoughts, shamanic trips allow you to enter yet another amazing mind state where you can directly face your subconscious and work with it.
+Whereas meditation enables you to develop the faculty to observe your conscious thoughts, shamanic journeys allow you to enter yet another amazing mind state where you can directly face your subconscious and work with it.
 It’s a world full of wonder, power and wisdom and my purpose with this article is to share with you a simple way to get started and experience this for yourself.

 What is shamanism about?